TraceabilityInternet/TraceabilityDriver/README.md

 }
 ```

 > This password only grants access to the dashboard and nothing else.
+Authentication for API access is configured separately.

 **Login Page**
 ![](./img/screenshot_login01.png)